gingerbeardman/gingerbeardman.github.io/_posts/2021-03-28-changing-the-size-of-toolbar-items-using-resedit.md

 This is to make the tool buttons easier to tap with my thumb when running System 7 on iPad.

-I love this takable nature of early Macintosh systems.
+I love this "hackable" nature of early Macintosh systems.
 Palm OS is very similar in that regard.

 Why moan about an app not being to your liking when you can DIY!?